 Program student learning outcomes (PSLOs) are specific, measurable statements about what students should be able to know, do, and/or value by the time they complete a program.
-When a degree, certificate, or minor program is created, program faculty design the curriculum to provide students with the learning opportunities needed to achieve each PSLO.
-To make sure the curriculum and instructional approaches produce the expected learning outcomes, programs develop and implement assessment plans.
+As specified in the foundational documents for a program (i.e., new program proposal), the program curriculum is designed to provide students with the learning opportunities needed to achieve each PSLO.
+1 To make sure the curriculum and instructional approaches produce the expected learning outcomes, programs develop and implement assessment plans.
 Therefore, it is important to make sure PSLOs are written so the outcomes are observable and measurable.
-Also, if PSLOs, curriculum, and/or assessment plans are modifed over time, it is important to make sure there is still alignment between PSLOs, curriculum, and assessments.
+Also, if PSLOs, curriculum, and/or assessment plans are modified over time, it is important to make sure there is still alignment between PSLOs, curriculum, and assessments.
 We include information below that will help you to write and/or revise your PSLOs.